-Food Directorate of Health Canada have been working together to improve the efficiency of genetically modified (GM) food safety assessments.
+Food Directorate of Health Canada (Health Canada) have been working together to improve the efficiency of genetically modified (GM) food safety assessments.

-This partnership builds on a long history of information sharing between our two agencies, and broader international collaboration on GM foods.
+This collaboration builds on a long history of information-sharing between our two agencies, and broader international collaboration on GM foods.

-In 2019, FSANZ and Health Canada agreed to a system for GM food safety assessment sharing.
-This sharing arrangement commenced in November 2019 and will be reviewed in 2021/22.
+In 2019, FSANZ and Health Canada agreed to commence a system for GM food safety assessment sharing.

 What is safety assessment sharing?

-Where approval for a GM food is being sought from both FSANZ and Health Canada, companies can request to have their application assessed under a safety assessment sharing arrangement.
+Where approval for a GM food is being sought from both agencies, an applicant may request to have their application assessed under a safety assessment sharing arrangement.

 Under this arrangement, and in line with agreed protocols, the application is submitted to both agencies, but only one food safety assessment is prepared (either by FSANZ or Health Canada).
 The assessment is then referred to the other agency for review and input to ensure it meets the requirements of both agencies.

-The joint food safety assessment will then be used by both FSANZ and Health Canada for their own separate and independent assessment of the GM food.
+The joint food safety assessment is then used by both FSANZ and Health Canada for their own separate and independent assessment of the GM food.

 What are the benefits?